-Action Item Consultations required Department or Interdepartmental Program GCCC/Graduate Council UCC Faculty Senate Dean(s) Provost/ President Board of Regents I Ν lajors 1 I New Major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes Yes@ Name change of major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes Yes® Restatement of major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes No Programmatic/E Department Chan ges 1 1 Name change for department Yes Yes No No Yes Yes Yes Yes@ Termination of program Yes Yes Yes, if graduate program Yes Yes Yes Yes Yes@ Suspension or reduction of admission When impacts other programs Yes No No No Yes Yes Yes@ Reinstatement of suspended program When impacts other programs Yes No No No Yes Yes Yes®
+Action Item Consultations required Department or Interdepartmenta I Program GCC/Graduate Council UCC Faculty Senate Dean(s) Provost/ President Board of Regents I Majors I New Major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes Yes@ Name change of major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes Yes@ Restatement of major Yes Yes Yes, if offered at graduate level Yes Yes Yes Yes No Programmatic Department Cha anges Name change for department Yes Yes No No Yes Yes Yes Yes@ Termination of program Yes Yes Yes, if graduate program Yes Yes Yes Yes Yes@ Suspension or reduction of admission When impacts other programs Yes No No No Yes Yes Yes@

-Course changes Add a new course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No Edit an existing course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No Drop a course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No @ Contact Cheryl Nedro ow (cheryl.nedrow@ uni.edu, 273-2518) in Provost's Office for E BOR forms.
-All UNI curri culum forms are found HERI
+Reinstatement of suspended program When impacts other programs Yes No No No Yes Yes Yes@ Course changes I Add a new course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No Edit an existing course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No Drop a course Yes, if other depts. involved Yes Yes if graduate or grad/undergrad Yes Yes Yes Yes No @ Contact Cheryl Nedr ow (cheryl.nedrow @uni.edu , 273-2518) in Provosi 's Office fo I Dr BOR forms I

-The consultation forms are available to send to associated departments and/or the LACC.
-When curriculum involves teacher education courses, consultation should also happen with the appropriate teacher education bodies (Form Consult-Ed Prep).
+The Curriculum Consultation Form is available to send to associated departments and/or UNIFI.
+When curricular changes involve teacher education courses, Educator Preparation must also be consulted.
 The Library is automatically notified of a proposal once it is submitted into Leepfrog.
-Departments do not need to send a consultation form to the Library.
+Departments do not need to send consultations to the Library.